Post on June 22nd, 2021

 Understand the Difference between Standing Offers and Market Rates

-All electricity companies will offer a standard, non-discounted plan, with many also offering a range of more competitive market offers which may appeal to different customers for different reasons.
+When you compare electricity providers, you’ll know that all electricity companies will offer a standard, non-discounted plan, with many also offering a range of more competitive market offers which may appeal to different customers for different reasons.

 What is a Standing Offer?
 The default pricing structure published by energy retailers is usually their highest priced plan.
 If you were automatically allocated to an electricity company when New South Wales was deregulated, you would have been placed on a standing offer.